OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/azure-ad.md

    <div class="info" markdown="1">

-    Some Azure AD configurations will issue custom signing keys for their tokens, thus requiring the use of an application-specific discovery endpoint, such as `https://login.microsoftonline.com/{tenant}/discovery/.well-known/openid-configuration?appid={appid}`  where `{appid}` corresponds to the **Application (client) ID** which you'll retrieve in the next steps.
-If you face errors while authenticating with Azure AD, this may be a potential solution.
-[Read more about this here](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens#validate-the-signature).
+    Some Azure AD configurations issue custom signing keys for their tokens, which requires using an app-specific discovery endpoint.
+An example of such an endpoint is `https://login.microsoftonline.com/{tenant}/discovery/.well-known/openid-configuration?appid={appid}`, where `{appid}` corresponds to the **Application (client) ID**.
+You can get **Application (client) ID** in the following steps.
+If you face errors while authenticating with Azure AD, using custom signing keys may be a solution.
+For more information, refer to [Validate the signature](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens#validate-the-signature) by Microsoft.

    </div>